joserenter1a/CS471-Work/README.md

 This repository stores and highlights the coursework completed for CS471 at The University of Oregon.

-Projects in this course include, searching, multiagent, searching, and reinforcement learning.
+Projects in this course include, searching, multiagent searching, and reinforcement learning.